EASTERN TRAIL:

 See; EASTERN TRAIL PARKING for more parking locations.

-The Eastern Trail i is part of the EAST COAST GREENWAY , a planned biking & hiking route stretching 3,000 miles from Maine to Florida.
+The Eastern Trail is part of the EAST COAST GREENWAY , a planned biking & hiking route stretching 3,000 miles from Maine South, to Florida.
 When complete it will traverse 15 states with a mostly off-road path.

 Northern Section:

-From Bug Light; The paved Eastern Trail/Greenbelt Walkway starts from the lighthouse which overlooks Portland Harbor and where the Fore River discharges into Casco Bay.
+Starting from Bug Light Lighthouse [Northern End]; The paved Spring Point Shoreway Trail/Eastern Trail/Greenbelt Walkway all start from the Bug Light Lighthouse, which overlooks Portland Harbor and where the Fore River discharges into Casco Bay.
 Across the channel sits Fort Gorges on Hog Island Ledge.
 Picnic tables/benches.
+This section in South Portland is also known as the South Portland Greenbelt Walkway.

-The wide trail travels alongside the bay and past the Bug Light Park parking lot to the Liberty Ship Memorial (Liberty Ships were built here during World War II).
+The wide, paved Spring Point Shoreway Trail travels Southeast, alongside the bay and past the Bug Light Park parking lot to the Liberty Ship Memorial (Liberty Ships were built here during World War II).
 Informational signs along the trail.
-Exit the park where the trail travels alongside Madison St. Come to Breakwater Dr at 0.6 miles.
+Exit the park where the trail travels South, alongside Madison St. Come to *Breakwater Drive at 0.6 miles.

-Continue straight along the paved trail as it travels along open fields.
+Continue straight along the paved trail as it travels along open fields, turning Southwest.
 Pass a spur trail left out to Preble St before following a residential corridor with multiple street crossings.
 Pass by some old RR tracks before coming alongside a cove for Fore River at 1.4 miles.
 Cross Cottage Rd and follow Trout Brook before crossing it.
 Cross Ocean St and enter a commercial corridor before coming to Broadway & Route 77 at 2.2 miles.

-Central Section:
+North Central Section:

-Starting from Black Point Rd in Scarborough (Central Section); Heading south on-road along Eastern Rd (low traffic) you'll pass by the Eastern Road parking lot at 0.4 miles before rejoining the Eastern Trail.
-The open crushed gravel trail passes fields and marshlands from the Nonesuch River.
-Pass by the Willowdale Golf Club before a causeway through Mill Brook which brings you to a spur trail on your right out to Washington Ave at 1.2 miles.
-You now travel a causeway through the Scarborough Marsh, the largest saltwater marsh in Maine.
+Starting from the Eastern Road parking lot in Scarborough [Northern End]; [Re-zeroing Mileage] I've checked out this section.
+The open, crushed gravel Eastern Trail continues Southwest, passing fields and marshlands of the Nonesuch River.
+Pass by the Willowdale Golf Club, before a causeway through Mill Brook, which brings you to a Spur Trail on your right at 0.9 miles, which leads to Washington Ave.
+You now follow a causeway through Scarborough Marsh, the largest saltwater marsh in Maine.
 Informational signs.
 A highlight of the trail.
-Cross a bridge over the Nonesuch River before passing by the Pine Point Road parking lot and crossing Pine Point Rd at 2.6 miles.
-Map board.
+Cross a bridge, over the Nonesuch River, before passing by the Pine Point Road parking lot and crossing Pine Point Rd at 2.2 miles.
+Map Board.
 This was as far as I traveled.
-The crushed gravel & grass trail continues into the woods crossing Old Blue Point Rd and Milliken Mills Rd at 4.2 miles.
-Cross a bridge over Mill River before crossing Cascade Rd.
-Pass by a spur trail out to Mill Brook Rd at 5.6 miles.
-At 6.5 miles the trail travels up to and over Portland Rd.
-You then cross Moody St (I've checked out this section) where the paved trail turns left off the rail bed to Route 1.
-Here the paved trail follows alongside Route 1 traveling underneath I-195 and across the off ramp to a Map board where at 7.5 miles the crushed gravel turns right back to the rail trail.
-You follow alongside active RR tracks on your right before the trail turns left off the rail bed again.
-Come to Thorton Academy Middle School where the trail is paved at 8.2 miles.
-You travel around the sports fields and out to Clark St in Saco after 8.5 miles.
+The crushed gravel & grass trail continues into the woods, crossing Old Blue Point Rd and into Old Orchard Beach, then Milliken Mills Rd at 3.8 miles.
+Cross a bridge over Mill River, before crossing Cascade Rd.
+Pass by a Spur Trail on your right at 5.2 miles, which leads to Mill Brook Rd, as you cross into Saco.
+The trail travels up to and over Portland Rd (route 1), before crossing Moody St at 6.7 miles.
+I've checked out this next section.
+The now paved trail, turns left, off the rail bed to Route 1.
+Here the paved trail follows alongside Route 1, traveling underneath I-195 and across the off-ramp to a Map Board, where at 7.2 miles, the crushed gravel trail turns right, back to the rail bed.
+You continue Southwest, alongside active RR tracks on your right, before the trail turns left off the rail bed again.
+Come to Thorton Academy Middle School, where the trail is paved again.
+You travel around some sports fields and out to Clark St in Saco after 8.3 miles and the current end of the trail.

 Southern Section: